verhas/jamal/README.md

 Note that this is important to use the `@` character in front of the keyword `comment` to make is a real comment.
 If the macro character `#` is used, like `{#comment comment_text}` then the `comment_text` part will be evaluated.
-If there is some macro in the `comment_text` that modifies the evaluation state then the modification will happen.
+If there is some macro in the `comment_text` that modifies the evaluation state, then the modification will happen.
-For example if the `comment_text` defines some global macro then after the `comment` block the defined macro can be used.
+For example, if the `comment_text` defines some global macro, then the defined macro can be used after the `comment` block.

-It is safe to say to always use `{@comment ...}`.
+It is safe to say always to use `{@comment ...}`.
-When the code needs the evaluation then use the [`block`](#block) macro.
+When the code needs the evaluation, then use the [`block`](#block) macro.

 ### `block`<a name="block">
 since 1.0.0 (core)

 `block` is technically the same as `comment`.
 It is recommended to use the `comment` macro with the `@` starting character.
-That was the content of the comment is not interpreted by Jamal.
+In that case the content of the comment is not interpreted by Jamal.
 Use the `block` with `#` to have the content interpreted.
 Block should be used to enclose definitions to a scope level.

-For more about definition scopes and exporting read the section about [`export`](#export).
+For more about definition scopes and exporting, read the section about [`export`](#export).

 ### `begin`<a name="begin"> and `end`
 since 1.0.0 (core)

-The macros `begin` and `end` can be used to start and to finish a local definition scope.
+The macros `begin` and `end` start and finish a local definition scope.
 The effect is practically the same as having the text inside a `#block` macro.
 Note, the starting `#` character.
 It means that the text will be evaluated before the macro itself is executed.